 Market Report - Europe Close

-European stocks were mostly higher on Monday, having reversed earlier losses as investors eyed the latest developments in Sino-US trade and positive data from China and the Eurozone.
+European stocks bounced back on Wednesday, as reports suggested Sino-US trade negotiations were making progress and investors digested data from China and the Eurozone.